 We introduce Panda, a model that learns reusable sensor-level representations directly from raw unlabeled LArTPC data.
 Panda couples a hierarchical sparse 3D encoder with a multi-view, prototype-based self-distillation objective.
 On a simulated dataset, Panda substantially improves label efficiency and reconstruction quality, beating the previous state-of-the-art semantic segmentation model with 1,000× fewer labels.
 We also show that a single set-prediction head 1/20th the size of the backbone with no physical priors trained on frozen outputs from Panda can result in particle identification that is comparable with state-of-the-art reconstruction tools.

-The embeddings, cast to 2D using t-SNE, capture both inter-class diversity and intra-class multi-modality.
+The outputs of the backbone, cast to 2D using t-SNE, capture both inter-class diversity and intra-class multi-modality.
 For example, electrons manifest as showers, Michel electrons, or Delta rays, and the model learns to separate these naturally.

-Some overlap between γ/e and μ/π clusters reflects genuine physical ambiguities in LArTPC data.
-For example, photon- and electron-initiated electromagnetic showers can be indistinguishable should there be no resolvable conversion gap and unreliable energy deposition (dE/dx) patterns.
+Some overlap between photon/electron and muon/pion clusters reflects genuine physical ambiguities in LArTPC data.
+For example, photon- and electron-initiated electromagnetic showers can be indistinguishable should there be no resolvable conversion gap and unreliable energy deposition patterns.

 @misc{young2025pandaselfdistillationreusablesensorlevel,